Henry Ossawa Tanner: Life in Paris

+There he was introduced to many artists whose works would affect his approach to art.
+At the Louvre, he encountered and studied the works of Gustave Courbet, Jean-Baptiste Chardin and Louis Le Nain.
+These artists had painted scenes of ordinary people in their environment, and the influence in Tanner's work is noticeable.
+That of Courbet's The Stone Breakers (1850; destroyed) can be seen in the similarities in Tanner's The Young Sabot Maker (1895).
+Both paintings explore the themes of apprenticeship and manual labor.

 Earlier, Tanner had painted marine scenes of man's struggle with the sea, but by 1895 he was creating mostly religious works.
 His shift to painting biblical scenes occurred as he was undergoing a spiritual struggle.
 In a letter he wrote to his parents on Christmas 1896, he stated, "I have made up my mind to serve Him [God] more faithfully."
 A transitional work from this period is the recently rediscovered painting of a fishing boat tossed on the waves, which is held by the Smithsonian American Art Museum.

-This is based on the description of a miracle in the Gospel of Matthew in which "the boat was now in the middle of the sea, tossed by the waves, for the wind was contrary" (14:24).
-The simple resources at Étaples were well adapted to his subject matter, which in several cases featured biblical figures in dark interiors.

 Tanner's painting Daniel in the Lions' Den was accepted into the 1896 Salon.
-Later that year he painted The Resurrection of Lazarus.
-The critical praise for this piece solidified Tanner's position in the artistic elite and heralded the future direction of his paintings, which treated mostly biblical themes.
-Upon seeing The Resurrection of Lazarus, art critic Rodman Wanamaker offered to pay all the expenses for a journey by Tanner to the Middle East.
+Later that year he painted The Resurrection of Lazarus (1896, Musée d'Orsay, Paris) that was purchased by the French government after winning the third-place medal at the 1897 Salon.
+Upon seeing The Resurrection of Lazarus, Rodman Wanamaker, an art critic and a "major patron of contemporary religious art," offered to pay all the expenses for Tanner to visit the Middle East.
 Wanamaker felt that any serious painter of biblical scenes needed to see the environment firsthand and that a painter of Tanner's caliber was well worth the investment.

-Tanner quickly accepted the offer.
-Before the next Salon opened, he set forth for the Palestine region of the Levant.
-Explorations of various mosques and biblical sites, as well as character studies of the local population, allowed him to further his artistic training.
-His paintings developed a powerful air of mystery and spirituality.
-Tanner was not the first artist to study the Middle East in person: since the 1830s, interest in Orientalism had been growing in Europe.
-Artists such as Eugène Delacroix, David Roberts and, later, Henri Matisse made such tours to capitalize on this curiosity.

-In his adopted home of France, in 1923 Tanner was appointed Chevalier of the Legion of Honor, the highest national order of merit.
-He considered this "citation by the French government to be the greatest honor of his illustrious career."
+Tanner accepted Wanamaker's offer.
+For four months in 1897 and, again, for six months in 1898-1899, he trekked a popular tourist route through Palestine and North Africa, pitching his tent in the arid region.